tc39/proposal-temporal/meetings/agenda-minutes-2020-09-11.md

         * PDL: If you do time.toDateTime(propertyBag) then you need a calendar in the property bag.

-        * SFC: Either the Temporal.Date has a calendar, or you pass a calendar in the property bag, or the ISO calendar is assumed, which we agreed for property bags.
+        * SFC: Either the Temporal.PlainDate has a calendar, or you pass a calendar in the property bag, or the ISO calendar is assumed, which we agreed for property bags.

         * PDL: You also can't extract from the time what the Ethiopic hour is, if the time doesn't have a calendar.
 And if you add a time to an Ethiopic date, then you have to shift the data model, because it's no longer an iso hour, iso minute, etc.